 An Introduction to Pressed Pills

 As more doctors become hesitant to prescribe narcotic medications, drug dealers have come up with alternative methods of selling opioids.
-Xanax, often referred to as xannies, z-bars, white boys, bricks, blue footballs, planks, benzos and pressed bars, is a drug that’s commonly sold on the street.
+Xanax, often referred to as xannies, z-bars, white boys, bricks, blue footballs, planks, benzos and pressed bars, is a drug commonly sold on the street.
 Pressed xans look identical to prescription Xanax pills, and it’s hard to verify their purity or whether they’ve been mixed with other medications such as fentanyl or methamphetamine.

 The devices needed to manufacture pressed pills are easily accessible and very difficult to trace.
 This has allowed criminal networks to market counterfeit medications such as Xanax, Vicodin, OxyContin and Adderall over the internet.
-According to the DEA, there have been over 93,000 deaths in the United States linked to overdoses, and many of the pills involved were counterfeit medications such as pressed bars.
+According to the DEA, there have been over 93,000 deaths in the United States linked to overdose, and many of the pills involved were counterfeit medications such as pressed bars.

 If a criminal is found in possession of a pill presser, the law doesn’t provide much in the way of punishment.
 This means criminals often receive very minor jail sentences and return to the streets quickly.